danimtb/opencv/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.rst

                   *Author:* |Author_biicode|

-                  We will learn how to setup and use OpenCV in any OS with biicode
+                  We will learn how to setup and use OpenCV in Mac OS X, Linux and Windows

   =============== ======================================================